Priyanka-2468/Music_Recommendation_System/README.md

 ## Overview

 This project implements a music recommender system  using Natural Language Processing (NLP) techniques.
-It recommends music based on the content similarity of video descriptions.
+It recommends music based on the content similarity of  descriptions.

 ## Introduction